 Rescue attempts had been hindered since Saturday due to low visibility and perilous conditions.
 Multiple attempts were made using helicopters, including one on Tuesday morning, but each was forced to return.
 The Italian Search and Rescue Team from Valle d’Aosta reached the summit on foot on Tuesday morning but were unable to find the missing climbers.

-Only when visibility improved in the early afternoon of Tuesday was a helicopter from the French Peloton de Gendarmerie de Haute Montagne de Chamonix Mont-Blanc able to take flight, eventually locating the four climbers.
+Only when visibility improved early Tuesday afternoon was a helicopter from the French Peloton de Gendarmerie de Haute Montagne de Chamonix Mont-Blanc able to take flight, eventually locating the four climbers.

 The recent weather on Mont Blanc has been exceptionally dangerous, with temperatures falling to 5°F, winds of up to 93 mph, and nearly 20 inches of new snow.
 These conditions not only posed immediate threats to the climbers but also masked their trails, further complicating the search and rescue efforts.